Combinatorial proof of a permuted basement Macdonald polynomial identity: Combinatorics

 \begin{lemma}[\cite{HHL}, Lemma 3.6.3] If $\sigma$ is a non-attacking filling, then a triple $(u,v,w)$ is a coinversion triple if and only if $\hsigma(u)<\hsigma(v)<\hsigma(v)$ or $\hsigma(v)<\hsigma(w)<\hsigma(u)$ or $\hsigma(w)<\hsigma(u)<\hsigma(v)$. \end{lemma}

-In other words, a triple is a coinversion triple if and only if its entries increase clockwise in Type 1 or counterclockwise in Type 2.
+In other words, a triple is a coinversion triple if and only if its entries increase clockwise in Type I or counterclockwise in Type II.
 Knowing this will be helpful in our later proofs.
 In \cite{HHL} the authors recast their combinatorial formula as a formula for what they call the ``opposite'' Macdonald polynomials $E_\mu(x; q^{-1}, t^{-1})$.
-They define where it will be helpful to realize that $\maj'(\hsigma)=\maj(\hsigma')$ and $\coinv'(\hsigma)=\coinv(\hsigma')$, where $\hsigma'(u)=n+1-\hsigma(u)$.
-In the following section, this realization will prove to be especially useful.
-We end this section with the following Corollary of Theorem \ref{comb form thm}.
+They define